Lucy May Stanton: Career

 Stanton, who grew up in Atlanta during its recovery from the Civil War, created works of art that represented her southern heritage, including a set of scenes of African American life that she called her "Little Murals" series, that included Loading Cotton, Negroes Resting, and Aunt Liza's Porch.
 She exhibited the first miniature portrait of an African American in an 1899 Pennsylvania Academy of the Fine Arts exhibition.
 She also painted portraits of the Georgian Howell Cobb, who was Speaker of the House of Representatives, and Linton Ingraham who was an ex-slave, which are in the collections of the United States House of Representatives and the Museum of American Trade in Milton, Massachusetts, respectively.
 Her painting North Carolina Mountain Woman is in the collection of the Metropolitan Museum of Art in New York City.

 She returned to the United States in 1898 and began her career as an artist in earnest, exhibiting both there and in Europe.
 She taught at a YMCA night school, gave private lessons, and had a studio in Atlanta.
 In 1898 she made her first painting of an African American, Aunt Nicey Tuller.
-She received commissions to paint portraits of influential people, including Charles A. Collier, was had been the mayor of Atlanta.
-It hands in the Atlanta City Hall.
+She received commissions to paint portraits of influential people, including Charles A. Collier, who had been the mayor of Atlanta.
+It hangs in the Atlanta City Hall.
 She taught again at what is now Cox College.
 Between 1901 and 1902, Stanton and her sister, Willie Marion, lived in Bryant Park Studios, across from Bryant Park.
 Lucy gave private art lessons and at the Episcopal Deaconess Hospital trained as a practical charity nurse.
 Stanton met naturalist John Burroughs, took canoe trips to Maine, and visited friends in Boston, where in 1902 she exhibited in the second annual Copley Society of Art exhibition.
 More than 800 paintings were rejected by exhibition jurors for the show.